 What happens after a referral is submitted?

-The student will receive an email and a copy will be sent to the person making the referral.
-The intervention strategies recommended may vary depending on the situation reported.
+The student will receive an email and notification will be sent to the Early Alert Leadership Team.
+The intervention strategies recommended will vary depending on the situation reported.

-The Academic Early Alert Leadership Team meets regularly to review referrals and develop a course of action to best address a student’s needs.
-The leadership team includes the director of student academic success, director of the academic resource center, director of career services, director of residence life, dean of admission, athletics academic liaison, and the academic advising coordinator.
+The Early Alert Leadership Team meets regularly to review referrals and develop a course of action to best address a student’s needs.
+The leadership team includes the director of student academic success, director of the academic resource center, director of residence life, athletics academic liaison, and the academic advising coordinator.
 Other university personnel may be asked to attend meetings when appropriate.
 In accordance with the Family Educational Rights and Privacy Act (FERPA), information is shared on a need-to-know basis and does not become part of a student’s permanent record.